Sephens/Portfolio/README.md

 ### Show your support

-Give a ⭐ if you like this website!
+Give a ⭐ if you liked!